-- a. transaction fees of the Trustee, custodian or sub-custodian and proxy fees and expenses, collection fees and expenses, insurance and security costs; - b. the fees and expenses of the Auditors and the Registrar; - fees charged by the Trustee in connection with valuing the assets of the Sub-Fund or any part thereof, calculating the Issue Price/Redemption Price of Units of the Sub-Fund and preparing financial statements; - d. all legal and professional fees and charges incurred by the Manager and/or the Trustee in connection with the Sub-Fund (including the fees and charges of the legal counsel, and fees and charges incurred in conducting legal proceedings or applying to any court for any purposes related to the Sub-Fund) and other professional fees and charges (including any professional fees and charges in relation to agreeing and/or contesting taxation liabilities or recoveries to be paid out of or into the Sub-Fund, or preparation or issuance of any accounts, statements or reports in relation to the Sub-Fund or any income, revenue, expenses, assets and/or liabilities of the Sub-Fund, or any costs of using benchmark or fees charged by rating agencies); - e. out-of-pocket expenses incurred by the Trustee wholly and exclusively in the performance of its duties; - f. the expenses of or incidental to the preparation of deeds supplemental to the Trust Deed; - g. the expenses of holding meetings of Unitholders and of giving notices to Unitholders; - h. the costs and expenses of obtaining and maintaining a listing for the Units of the Sub-Fund on any stock exchange or exchanges selected by the Manager and approved by the Trustee and/or in obtaining and maintaining any approval or authorisation of the Sub-Fund or in complying with any undertaking given, or agreement entered into in connection with, or any rules governing such listing, approval or authorisation; and - i. without prejudice to the generality of the foregoing, all costs incurred in publishing the Issue Price/Redemption Price of Units of the Sub-Fund, all costs of preparing, printing and distributing all statements, accounts and reports pursuant to the provisions of the Trust Deed (including the Auditors' fees and Trustee's fee), the expenses of preparing and printing any offering document, and any other expenses, deemed by the Manager, after consulting the Trustee, to have been incurred in compliance with or in connection with any change in or introduction of any law or regulation or directive (whether or not having the force of law) of any governmental or other regulatory authority or with the provisions of any code relating to unit trusts.
+- a. transaction fees of the Trustee, custodian or sub-custodian and proxy fees and expenses, collection fees and expenses, insurance and security costs; - b. the fees and expenses of the Auditors and the Registrar; - c. fees charged by the Trustee in connection with valuing the assets of the Sub-Fund or any part thereof, calculating the Issue Price/Redemption Price of Units of the Sub-Fund and preparing financial statements; - d. all legal and professional fees and charges incurred by the Manager and/or the Trustee in connection with the Sub-Fund (including the fees and charges of the legal counsel, and fees and charges incurred in conducting legal proceedings or applying to any court for any purposes related to the Sub-Fund) and other professional fees and charges (including any professional fees and charges in relation to agreeing and/or contesting taxation liabilities or recoveries to be paid out of or into the Sub-Fund, or preparation or issuance of any accounts, statements or reports in relation to the Sub-Fund or any income, revenue, expenses, assets and/or liabilities of the Sub-Fund, or any costs of using benchmark or fees charged by rating agencies); - e. out-of-pocket expenses incurred by the Trustee wholly and exclusively in the performance of its duties; - f. the expenses of or incidental to the preparation of deeds supplemental to the Trust Deed; - g. the expenses of holding meetings of Unitholders and of giving notices to Unitholders; - h. the costs and expenses of obtaining and maintaining a listing for the Units of the Sub-Fund on any stock exchange or exchanges selected by the Manager and approved by the Trustee and/or in obtaining and maintaining any approval or authorisation of the i. without prejudice to the generality of the foregoing, all costs incurred in publishing the Issue Price/Redemption Price of Units of the Sub-Fund, all costs of preparing, printing and distributing all statements, accounts and reports pursuant to the provisions of the Trust Deed (including the Auditors' fees and Trustee's fee), the expenses of preparing and printing any offering document, and any other expenses, deemed by the Manager, after consulting the Trustee, to have been incurred in compliance with or in connection with any change in or introduction of any law or regulation or directive (whether or not having the force of law) of any governmental or other regulatory authority or with the provisions of any code relating to unit trusts.